bobbywilson0/dodgeball/README.md

 ## Turn

 A turn is completed when any two total actions are performed for your team.
 Actions can be any combination of two.
+The amount of actions can be modified by an ability, but by default a coach gets two actions.

 ## Combat

-Attacking player rolls dice once for distance and again for accuracy.
-If the distance is far enough to hit the defender, the defender rolls a die to see if they dodge, catch, or get hit by the ball.
-Attacker rolls first, then defender.
+Attacking coach uses the player's "throwing distance" attribute to see if their player is range.
+If the attacking player is in range the attacking coach rolls the die to see if they hit the defending player.
+The defending coach rolls a first dice to see if they catch the ball (if the defending player has a "catch" attribute greater than zero), and then rolls again to see if the player dodges the ball (this is based on the "dodge" attribute).
+If the attacking dice is greater than the defending dice it is a hit, otherwise it's a dodge, and tie goes to the defender.

 ### Combat Results

 HIT: Attacker rolls higher than defender.
 Defending player is out.

-Example: Attacker rolls 6, defender rolls 4.
+Example: Attacker rolls 6, defender rolls 1 for catch, defender rolls 4.

 MISS: Attacker rolls lower than defender.
 The ball lands how ever many spaces forward was rolled.

-Example: Attacker rolls 3, defender rolls  2.
+Example: Attacker rolls 3, denfender rolls 1 for catch, defender rolls  5.

-CATCH: Defender rolls same as attacker.
-Attacking player is out, defender keeps ball.
+CATCH: Defender rolls catch dice and matches their percentage.
+Attacking player is out, defender keeps ball and releases one player on their team who is "out".

-Example: Attacker rolls 5, defender rolls 5.
+Example: Defender rolls catch dice of 10 on a 10 sided die.

 ## Winning